josephjaspers/blackcat_tensors/docs/algorithms.md

 # Algorithms

 BlackCat_Tensor's offer a wide range of the standard library's algorithms.
-These methods are called through the `BC` namespace.
+These methods exist in the `BC::algorithms` namespace.

 BlackCat_Tensor's does not implement any of these algorithms itself, instead forwarding to either the std implementation or thrust's implementation depending on how memory is allocated.

-The first argument must always be a stream argument, the possible arguments are: BC::Stream<host_tag>, BC::Stream<device_tag>, cudaStream_t.
+The first argument must always be a stream argument, the possible 'stream' arguments are: BC::Stream<host_tag>, BC::Stream<device_tag>, or cudaStream_t.

 ```cpp